RESEARCH STARTER

 The English High School, one of America’s first public high schools, was founded in Boston in 1821.
 In 1826, the commonwealth passed a law that required every community to establish a school committee to oversee education policy and its implementation.
 Other states soon followed this model.
 Influenced by reformers like Horace Mann in Massachusetts, state governments increasingly provided public funds to support the education of children.
 Nevertheless, there were no laws establishing compulsory education in the country.

 The compulsory era in public education began in the mid-1800s.
 In 1851, an article published in Massachusetts Teacher argued that children with “unfit guardians” should be “gathered up and forced into school.”
 By 1900, every American state had passed compulsory public education laws.
 Two other paradigm shifts occurred during this period.
-First, parents--who were previously seen as a child’s primary educator--were replaced in that capacity by schoolteachers, officials, and administrators.
+First, parents—who were previously seen as a child’s primary educator—were replaced in that capacity by schoolteachers, officials, and administrators.
 Secondly, the primary source of education funding shifted from the private sphere to the public sphere, helping to establish public high schools and other public educational institutions nationwide.
 State constitutions were amended with clauses establishing free public education for all young people.
 By the turn of the twentieth century, the majority of school-age children in the United States received at least an elementary education at a government-owned, publicly funded school.

 Although government-owned public schools have become available to every community in the United States, these systems are not always funded to the degree that is necessary.
 While education systems in affluent municipalities are able to utilize ample local tax revenues to support their schools, poorer communities rely heavily on state and federal budget appropriations.
 These appropriations are subject to change based on economic conditions.
 In some years, funding is increased, while in others, it is level-funded (kept at the same level as in the previous year) or decreased.
 The recessions of 2001 and 2008 forced a number of states to offset dramatic losses in annual revenue by passing budgets that cut or level-funded a wide range of programs, including those covering public education.

 While government support for public schools has been negatively affected by a sluggish economy, the cost of operating schools has continued to rise.
 School systems nationwide have struggled to meet increases in the cost of utilities, teacher salaries, books, and other educational supplies.
 With government support on the decline, school administrators have been forced to explore ways to generate revenues or else cut programs and staff in order to maintain their fiscal sustainability.
 In 2010, administrators in Kansas City, Missouri, opted to close twenty-eight of sixty-one schools in the city’s school system.
-Over 20 percent of the city’s teachers were laid off in the attempt to bridge a $50-million budget deficit.
+Over 20 percent of the city’s teachers were laid off in an attempt to bridge a $50-million budget deficit.
 Such cases underscore the severity of budget issues that face public schools in the United States.

 Fees in Public Schools Today

-These essays and any opinions, information or representations contained therein are the creation of the particular author and do not necessarily reflect the opinion of EBSCO Information Services.
+These essays and any opinions, information, or representations contained therein are the creation of the particular author and do not necessarily reflect the opinion of EBSCO Information Services.

 Bibliography